 An emotional affair begins with the exchange of personal information.
 As the people involved become more acquainted, the information becomes more personal and things slowly start to snowball from there.
 Some signs of emotional cheating include developing nonsexual intimacy like consistently turning to the third party for comfort or connection instead of the primary partner, oversharing inappropriate details about the primary relationship with the third party, making comparisons between the primary partner and the third party, becoming defensive of the secondary relationship to others, and feeling the need to be secretive about the secondary relationship (whether that be choosing to hide it completely or consciously reducing its significance).

 Additionally, if you find that interactions with the third party are leading to a reduction or loss of interest in being emotionally or physically intimate with your partner or contributing to a lack of desire to spend time with them, there may be cause for concern.
 Sexual attraction can also be a clue, though isn't required for an emotional affair to exist.

 These are just a few signs of an emotional affair, but the boundaries can often be fuzzy and vary depending on the parties involved.
 Personal feelings and intuitions can often be a great litmus test.
 If either partner feels like a bond with someone outside of the primary relationship is eroding or undermining the primary relationship, then chances are it is.

 Some argue that an emotional affair is harmless because it is more of a casual relationship than traditional cheating.
 However, the intimate nature of the communication, plus the emotional investment made by the people involved, places an emotional affair on the same level as, or worse than, traditional cheating.

-In short, an inappropriate emotional connection can be just as dangerous to a relationship as a physical affair.
+In short, an inappropriate emotional connection or attachment can be just as dangerous to a relationship as a physical affair.
 Emotional affairs can often be gateway affairs to other types of infidelity and are just as likely to lead to divorce or a breakup as physical affairs.